-When carrying out these tests, there are three key things to think about.
+When carrying out these tests, there are three key things to

 Stick to the scientific method.
 It works.